 The path defined in UBUNTU_HOME can be used to run scripts that use resources across them, or set a default location for the Windows terminal (covered later).

 Other distros may define a similar environment variable.
-It's worth inspecting your Windows environment variables with the PowerShell command
+Inspect the Windows environment variables with the PowerShell command

 Get-ChildItem -Path $Env:\ after installing a new Linux distro to see if any may have been added.